* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) + ADW 18c by Jay Pearson (Oracle A-Team) *

 5. Go to the details of the new connection created in the lower part of the screen, and enter the User and Password for your ADW connection.
 Additionally enter that same user name into the box for 'Schema / Table Owner'.
 This schema table value should be in UPPERCASE.

 6.Open the URL edit screen by clicking the symbol at the right of the box.
 In the editor box, paste in the connection string you created in the step (2) above.

 7. Then click OK to close the editor box.

-8. Select the 'Advanced Properties' tab and change the value in the 'Use database merge for upsert' to be 'true'
+8. Select the 'Advanced Properties' tab confirm that 'Use database merge for upsert' is set to 'true'

-Also update the 'Number of rows for triggering database merge' to be 1000000 (one million).
+and that 'Number of rows for triggering database merge' is set to 1000000 (one million).

 9. Finally - within the same 'Advanced Properties' tab, double click in the 'Additional JDBC driver Properties' tab to open the editor box.

 Confirm that the wallet location has been set correctly.